frequency-chain/docs/pages/glossary.md

 ## Existential Deposit

 The minimum token amount a token account may have and still be considered alive.
-Set to 0.01 FRQCY.
+Set to 0.01 FRQCY on mainnet.

-## Direct Frequency User

-Those who interact with the FRQCY token and are engaged in staking, governance, building new Schemas, or other systems on Frequency.
-These users overlap with DSNP users.

 ## Frequency Rococo